Help us to build the community and widen your network

 Angelica would like to contribute to the improvement the theory, practice, understanding and utilisation of evaluation and its contribution to public knowledge and to promote cross-sector and cross-disciplinary dialogue and debate.

-Angelica Austin is currently an Associate of Delta Pearl Partners, an economics consulting firm in Australia.
-She has spent the last twenty years evaluating energy policy in Australia and the Asia Pacific for both the public and private sectors.
+Angelica Austin is currently an economics consultant with Intelligent Energy Systems, Advisory team in Sydney Australia.
+Angelica has spent the last twenty years evaluating energy policy in Australia and the Asia Pacific for both the public and private sectors.
 She has worked for the Office of Environment and Heritage in NSW as a senior economist assisting with the energy efficiency programs evaluation.

-Angelica has worked overseas on energy and climate change security for an NGO, the East West Institute.
+Angelica has also worked overseas on energy and climate change security for an NGO, the East West Institute.
 She also worked in the International Energy section at the Australian Bureau of Agriculture and Resource Economics.
-Angelica worked for the Queensland Resources Council as an economic adviser on energy and climate change policy.
+She also worked for the Queensland Resources Council as an economic adviser on energy and climate change policy.

 Effective evaluation will lead to many opportunities in the private and public sectors in the design, implementation and evaluation of renewable energy and energy efficiency programs and policies.
 Angelica would like to contribute to the improvement the theory, practice, understanding and utilisation of evaluation and its contribution to public knowledge and to promote cross-sector and cross-disciplinary dialogue and debate.